 What are we doing?

-We provide training in defibrillator awareness and in first aid.
+We provide training in defibrillator awareness, and in first aid.
 To date we have placed 5,900 defibrillators in schools and organisations across the UK.
 The Oliver King Foundation has travelled around the country from the Outer Hebrides to Portsmouth, training 135,000 staff in defibrillator awareness along the way.
-We are aware of 64+ lives being saved by the defibrillators we have placed.
+We are aware of 69+ lives being saved by the defibrillators we have placed.

-Our biggest Parliamentary achievement to date has been with the Department for Education.
-After our meeting with Schools Minister Lord Nash, the Government issued guidance to all schools in England and Wales recommending they have access to a lifesaving defibrillator, naming us as a stakeholder in that document.
+After our meeting with Schools Minister Lord Nash.
+The Government issued guidance to all schools in England and Wales recommending they have access to a lifesaving defibrillator, naming us as a stakeholder in that document.

-All our work acts as a legacy for 12-year-old Oliver King and his family.
-We have some ambitious plans for the next 12 months, so keep an eye out on this website and on our social media channels to find out more.
+Our aim now is to open our own ECG testing centre.
+All our demanding work acts as a legacy for 12-year-old Oliver King.
+We have some ambitious plans for the next 12 months, so keep an eye out on our social media.